 When a 5G VN group communication is extended in a wide area, bigger than the service area of any SMF set serving the DNN/S-NSSAI of the 5G VN group, multiple SMF sets might control the PDU Sessions of the UE members of the 5G VN group.
-In this case, N6/N19 connectivity between PSA UPFs of the UE members of the 5G VN group controlled by different SMF sets, is achieved via OAM configuration.
+In this case, N6/N19 connectivity between PSA UPFs serving the UE members of the 5G VN group controlled by different SMF sets, is achieved via OAM configuration.
 As a deployment option, a subset of the UPFs controlled by an SMF Set may be configured with the N6/N19 connectivity to enable 5G VN group communication across SMF Sets.
 N6 connectivity between PSA UPFs via a DN may also exist.

 5G VN group communication includes one to one communication and one to many communication.
 One to one communication supports forwarding of unicast traffic between two UEs within a 5G VN, or between a UE and a device on the DN.
 One to many communication supports forwarding of multicast traffic and broadcast traffic from one UE (or device on the DN) to many/all UEs within a 5G VN and devices on the DN.